harangp/tfjsctcloss/README.md

 ### Existing solutions

-The only thing comes close to the native JS implementation is @martiancba's solution that was commented in this issue: https://github.com/tensorflow/tfjs/issues/1759
+The only thing comes close to the native JS implementation is **@martiancba**'s solution that was commented in this issue: https://github.com/tensorflow/tfjs/issues/1759
 However, I couldn't wrap my head around some of the implementation's pecularities (namely, calculation of beta variables and input matching).
 However, it's usage of the tf operators is very advanced, worth checking out.

-The Tensorflow Python implementation is definitely worth checking out: [ctc_ops.py](https://github.com/tensorflow/tensorflow/blob/87462bfac761435a46641ff2f10ad0b6e5414a4b/tensorflow/python/ops/ctc_ops.py)
+The Tensorflow **Python implementation** is definitely worth checking out: [ctc_ops.py](https://github.com/tensorflow/tensorflow/blob/87462bfac761435a46641ff2f10ad0b6e5414a4b/tensorflow/python/ops/ctc_ops.py)

-My personal favourite is the Stanford CTC implementation, since it is understandable for folks who are not well versed in Python: https://github.com/amaas/stanford-ctc/blob/master/ctc/ctc_fast.pyx
+My personal favourite is the **Stanford CTC implementation**, since it is understandable for folks who are not well versed in Python: https://github.com/amaas/stanford-ctc/blob/master/ctc/ctc_fast.pyx
 The code is very easy to read, and you can relate much of it to the original paper.

 ### Tensorflow architecture